ArmandoEliseuPhacule/Parallel-Computing-Class/README.md

 ### Important Notes ###

-The class exam given on 04/07/2024 is submitted as the following:
+The class exam given on 04/07/2024 is submitted as following:

 1. Armando Eliseu Phacule ---> Exam.docx